 - Serve at once, or keep warm in the oven at its lowest setting for up to 15 mins.

-POSTSCRIPT: In the UK in August, I have absolutely the worst Eggs Bennedict I’ve ever had, at the normally wonderful Bill’s in Lewes, Sussex, first restaurant in the chain apparently.
+In the UK in August, I have absolutely the worst Eggs Benedict I’ve ever had, at the normally wonderful Bill’s in Lewes, Sussex, first restaurant in the chain apparently.
 The muffins were soggy and untoasted, the ham processed and limp, the eggs overdone, although I’d ordered soft yolks, and the dab of hollandaise inadequate and tasteless.
 No added sides or garnish offered or delivered.